-We had a product that was delightful, it was well differentiated and we believed that car makers would pay for it.
+We had a product that was delightful, it was well-differentiated and we believed that carmakers would pay for it.
 Now we had to face up to the realities of the car industry.
-Long sales cycles (5+ years from first contact to purchase order is not uncommon, then 2-3 more years for the car to ship), huge and complex organisations and continued series of crises and threats (from EV to autonomy to mobility to COVID-19) that would shake the car industry between 2012 and today.
+Long sales cycles (5+ years from the first contact to purchase order is not uncommon, then 2-3 more years for the car to ship), huge and complex organizations and continued series of crises and threats (from EV to autonomy to mobility to COVID-19) that would shake the car industry between 2012 and today.

-The traditional VC fund cycle of 10+2 years is not well suited to a deep tech application that takes several years to get ready to sell, then 5-7 years to monetise.
+The traditional VC fund cycle of 10+2 years is not well suited to a deep tech application that takes several years to get ready to sell, then 5-7 years to monetize.